l3d4/de-ik-matmernok2/Jupyter-lab-on-windows.md

     * C:\Users\"user"\AppData\Local\Programs\Python\Python"xxx"\
     * C:\Users\"user"\AppData\Local\Programs\Python\Python"xxx"\Scripts\

-#### Install Matlab
+####  Matlab
 If you are installing from scratch, this should be the next step.
 You can download the installer from [MathWorks website](https://www.mathworks.com/downloads/).
-Don't forget to install the `Symbolic math toolbox`
+Don't forget to install the `Symbolic math toolbox`.

 #### Install Jupyter Lab:
 In the command prompt type `pip install jupyterlab`